ccasares/grovepi-iotcs/README.md

 1. Get a microSD card (at least 4GB)
 2. Download Raspbian for Robots image from here: http://www.dexterindustries.com/howto/install-raspbian-for-robots-image-on-an-sd-card/.
 This page also contains detailed instructions about how to write the image to your microSD card.
 3. Plug your GrovePi+ board in your RPi3.
-Make sure
+Make sure you do it properly.
+Have a look to the following picture: __**TODO**__
+4. The Raspian for Robots image already includes a nodejs.
+Unfortunately it's an old one and it's better to install a newer versions
+    1. Download the latest version of nodejs from https://nodejs.org.
+Make sure you download the **ARMv6** platform.
+    2. Uninstall the previous nodejs and install (unzip) the new one.
+Make sure you clean up the `/usr/local/bin` folder to point to your nodejs instance.

-4. Start your RPi3 and log in.
+5. Start your RPi3 and log in.
 The image includes libraries and samples for many GrovePi sensors and programming languages.
 You can find those in your Desktop folder
     ```bash
     pi@raspberrypi3:~/Desktop/GrovePi $ ls -l
     total 136